rmrsk/EBGeometry/Docs/Sphinx/source/ImplemBVH.rst

    The original BVH is traversed from top-to-bottom along the branches and laid out in linear memory.
    Each interior node gets a reference (index offset) to their children nodes.

-The rationale for reorganizing the BVH in compact form is it's tighter memory footprint and depth-first ordering which occasionally allows a more efficient traversal downwards in the BVH tree.
+The rationale for reorganizing the BVH in compact form is it's tighter memory footprint and depth-first ordering which occasionally allows a more efficient traversal downwards in the BVH tree, particularly if the geometric primitives are sorted in the same order.
 To encapsulate the compact BVH we provide two classes:

 *  ``LinearNodeT`` which encapsulates a node, but rather than storing the primitives and pointers to child nodes it stores offsets along the 1D arrays.